pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/importers.rst

 The :doc:`common` page describes behavior and APIs common to both importers and distributors.

 .. note::
-  Currently, the API for the client context is not published.
+  Currently, the API for the base class is not published.
 The code can be found at ``Importer`` in ``platform/src/pulp/plugins/importer.py``.